baydroid/MetriMask_mobile/README.md

         <string>Zocial.ttf</string>
     </array>

 If there's an existing UIAppFonts section amalgamate the fonts from it and the UIAppFonts section above to make a single UIAppFonts section.
+If there's an existing LSApplicationQueriesSchemes section amalgamate the strings from it and the LSApplicationQueriesSchemes section above to make a single LSApplicationQueriesSchemes section.
 If there's an existing NSCameraUsageDescription section overwrite it.
 Afterwards Info.plist should look something like this

     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">